by Brian A. Wilkins

 ORIGINAL LINK: http://blog.operation-nation.com/2010/08/31/eleventh-amendment-is-unconstitutional-must-be-repealed.aspx

 Fox News and right wing groups are screaming for a repeal of Sec.
 I of the Fourteenth Amendment (the Citizenship Clause) in an effort to prevent anymore Mexicans from becoming U.S. citizens.
-Meanwhile liberals and MSNBC continue crying about the absolute right to bear arms and self-defense contained in the Second Amendment.
-Its all a great distraction from the Eleventh Amendment, which encourages and protects malfeasance and flat-out criminal behavior by judges, prosecutors, police, and many other government officials in the United States.
+Meanwhile liberals and MSNBC continue crying about our absolute right to bear arms and self-defense contained in the Second Amendment.
+Its all great theater and a great distraction from the Eleventh Amendment, which encourages and protects malfeasance and flat-out criminal behavior by judges, prosecutors, police, and many other government officials in the United States.

 The Eleventh Amendment of the U.S. Constitution was ratified on February 7, 1795, two years after an infant U.S. Supreme Court ruled in the case of Chisolm v.
 Georgia.
 In that case, which was an early test of the differences between U.S. law and British law, the Supreme Court ruled that States are not immune from suit brought by private citizens.
 During the Revolutionary War (1775-1783), a South Carolina merchant named Robert Farquhar sold supplies on credit to the State of Georgia.
 Georgia refused to pay back the debt because they later learned Farquhar was a loyalist to England.
 Alexander Chisholm, the executor of Farquhar’s estate after he died, filed a lawsuit vs. Georgia in the U.S. Supreme Court, which back then was permitted by law and procedure.

 The State of Georgia refused to answer the federal complaint, claiming it had sovereign immunity from lawsuits or any other prosecution brought by a citizen.
 Article III, Sec.
 2 of the U.S. Constitution said otherwise, and the Supreme Court ruled in favor of Chisholm in 1793.
 Less than a year later, the U.S. Congress passed the Eleventh Amendment, which is ironically the government’s FIRST AMENDMENT after the Bill of Rights.
 It was ratified on February 7, 1795, voiding the Chisolm decision and laying the foundation for criminal behavior among state officials.
-And since its ratification, the Bill of Rights, meant to protect citizens of the United States, has progressively lost the power the American people thought it gave them.
+Since its ratification, the Bill of Rights, meant to protect citizens of the United States, has progressively lost the power the American people thought it gave them.